deviousasti/openssl-wizard/Readme.md

 ## Get it

+If you have Chocolatey, the easiest way to install it is:

+	choco install openssl-wizard

-Download a copy from the the Releases section.
+Or you can download a copy from the the Releases section.

 You will need to have `openssl.exe` present in the `PATH` of your system.
 If you're not sure how, you can always put `openssl-wizard` in the same folder as `openssl.exe`.
 If you don't need to run `openssl`, you can still click the copy button to copy the `openssl` command to the clipboard.